osrf/gazebo_tutorials/guided_a/tutorial3.md

 ## Workflow example

-You've previously built and run Gazebo locally, but you've never made any changes to the source code.
+You've previously built and run Gazebo-classic locally, but you've never made any changes to the source code.
 Let's go through a simple example of how you'd change something in the source code for the first time.